 What Do Searchers Really Want?
 Understanding Keyword Intent

 However you describe keywords, it’s not just enough to understand whether they are short, medium or long tail.
-To make the most of keywords for marketing, content creation and SEO, you also have to understand keyword intent.
-When you understand keyword intent, you turn into a mind reader, able to deliver exactly what searchers want.
+To make the most of keywords for marketing, content creation and SEO, you also have to understand the intent of the searcher who uses them.
+When you understand intent, you turn into a mind reader, able to deliver exactly what searchers want.

 As usual, there are different ways of describing keyword intent.
 For example, Practical Ecommerce identifies four types: